What’s going on at the library? We have plenty of programs for children, teens, and adults!

 French Storytime is open to children of all ages and is primarily aimed at those who speak French, although all levels of French are welcome.
 This can be a great session for parents who want to expose young children to the language when they don’t speak it themselves, and it’s also great for those in French Immersion who need extra practice.

-No registration is required–just come to the library on one of the Saturday mornings listed above and enjoy a fun hour of stories and songs in French.
+No registration is required–just come to the library on one of the Saturday mornings listed in our calendar and enjoy a fun hour of stories and songs in French.

 Book Dragons Book Club